sjappig/mldn-capstone/report/capstone_report.md

 ### Refinement

-Since the model training time was rather long with the whole training data (with only CPU, roughly one day), parameter estimation was done with smaller subset of 1000 randomly drawn samples from training set, which was furthermore divided to training and validation sets of 800 and 200 samples, respectively.
+Since the model training time was rather long with the whole training data (depending on the model complexity, from one day to several days) parameter estimation was done with smaller subset of 1000 randomly drawn samples from training set, which was furthermore divided to training and validation sets of 800 and 200 samples, respectively.

-With this split, number of LSTM cells used was tuned, as well as learning rate and number of epochs.
+With this split, number of LSTM cells used was tuned and the affect of batch normalization was tested.
 There would be number of other tunable parameters as well, but the scope of this project seemed start to grow too big.

+One problem that was encountered, had to do with stability of Adam optimization.
+The loss seemingly randomly started to increase a lot after tens of thousands iterations were run.
+Fortunately, this was known feature of Adam, and the TensorFlow documentation mentioned epsilon parameter and suggested adjustment for that.

 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section: